Barghest Precision Machining

 Written by: Null Kit

-You'll also be able to smell a Mr. Johnson from Barghest a mile away - literally.
+You'll also be able to smell a Barghest Johnson from Barghest a mile away - literally.
 Drekheads reek of tailored pheremones.
 Makes all their friendly-sounding smalltalk feel phony as hell just by association.

-Funny thing, for all the Barghest tech that find themselves on the black market, the corp will rarely offer branded gear as an incentive for jobs.
-Usually they'll pay in straight cash and medical services, but on the very rare occasion they hook you up with chrome, expect anything connecting it to Barghest to be filed off for the sake of plausible deniability.
+Funny thing, for all the Barghest tech that find themselves on the black market, the corp will rarely offer branded gear as an incentive for jobs, for the obvious PR related reasons of course.
+Usually they'll pay in straight cash and medical services, but on the very rare occasion they hook you up with chrome, expect it to be custom work with anything connecting it to Barghest to be filed off for the sake of plausible deniability.

 Structure